Lucas-ZhipengLiu/Reinforcement-Learning/README.md

 ## Balancing task

-It is basically a balance task for a 2-wheel robot.
+It is a balance task for a 2-wheel robot.
 The robot needs to go down a slope, climb another slope and keep the red body balanced.
 It is a torque control robot with two actuated joints on two wheels.
 The simulation is powered by pybullet.
 You can watch the full video [here](https://youtu.be/oOzKpN154ng).